 The community is linked to the continental telephone system, and the Canadian Broadcasting Corporation (CBC) provides television and radio programming in both English and French.
 Additional programming is provided by private sources and a community owned cable system.

-Churchill Falls has, thanks to its people, become a true home.
+Thanks to its people, Churchill Falls has become a true home.
 Now entering its second generation of workers and family, it continues to thrive.

 While outside contractors and specialists are used to support operations, the security of the operation and the welfare of the community demand that adequate staff are available to trouble shoot and repair every aspect of the operation.